atomicdata-dev/atomic-data-docs/src/core/concepts.md

 ## Resource

-A Resource is a bunch of information about a single things.
+A Resource is a bunch of information about a thing, referenced by a single link (the Subject).
-Formally, it is a set of Atoms (a Graph) that share the same Subject URL.
+Formally, it is a set of Atoms (i.e. a Graph) that share a Subject URL.
 You can think of a Resource as a single row in a spreadsheet or database.
 In practice, Resources can be anything - a Person, a Blogpost, a Todo item.
 A Resource consists of at least one Atom, so it always has some Property and some Value.
-The most important Property of a Resource is the [`is-a`](https://atomicdata.dev/properties/isA) Property, which refers to which _Class_ it belongs (e.g. Person or Blogpost).
-A Class can specify [`required`](https://atomicdata.dev/properties/requires) and [`recommended`](https://atomicdata.dev/properties/recommends) properties.
-More on that in the Atomic Schema chapter!
+A Property can only occur once in every Resource.

 ## Atom (or Atomic Triple)